gabriel19913/DataScienceWithPython/Repositories.md

 * [BayesianOptimization](https://github.com/fmfn/BayesianOptimization) - Pure Python implementation of bayesian global optimization with gaussian processes.
 * [beakerx](https://github.com/twosigma/beakerx) - Beaker Extensions for Jupyter Notebook http://BeakerX.com
 * [BentoML](https://github.com/bentoml/BentoML) - BentoML is an open-source platform for high-performance ML model serving.
+* [CacheSQL](https://github.com/felipeam86/cachesql) - CacheSQL is a simple library for making SQL queries with cache functionality.
+The main target of this library are data scientists and data analysts that rely on SQLalchemy to query data from SQL and pandas to do the heavy lifting in Python.
 * [causalnex](https://github.com/quantumblacklabs/causalnex) - A Python library that helps data scientists to infer causation rather than observing correlation http://causalnex.readthedocs.io/
 * [Celluloid](https://github.com/jwkvam/celluloid) - This module makes it easy to adapt your existing visualization code to create an animation.
 * [Chefboost](https://github.com/serengil/chefboost) - Lightweight Decision Tree Framework supporting regular algorithms: ID3, C4,5, CART, CHAID and Regression Trees; some advanced techniques: Gradient Boosting (GBDT, GBRT, GBM), Random Forest and Adaboost w/categorical features support for Python.